-In this tutorial we will show you how to install Visual Studio Code on Debian 9 server.
-For those of you who didn’t know, Visual Studio Code provides developers with a new choice of developer tool that combines the simplicity and streamlined experience of a code editor with the best of what developers need for their core code-edit-debug cycle.
-Visual Studio Code available free for Windows, Linux and Mac OS.
+In this tutorial, we will show you how to install Visual Studio Code on Debian 9 server.
+For those of you who didn’t know, Visual Studio Code provides developers with a new choice of developer tool that combines the simplicity and streamlined experience of a code editor with the best of what developers need for their core code-edit debug cycle.
+Visual Studio Code is available free for Windows, Linux, and Mac OS.

 Install Visual Studio Code on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 apt-get commands in the terminal:

 apt update apt upgrade apt install software-properties-common apt-transport-https curl

 Step 2.
 Install Visual Studio Code on Debian 9.

 First, Import the Microsoft GPG key using the following curl command:

 curl -sSL https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -